rahilmittal1/DAMM/README.md

-Building the most handsom adaptive decentralized market maker you will ever see 😃
+Building the most handsome adaptive decentralized market maker you will ever see 😃